 Waiheke Island located in the Hauraki Gulf approximately 14 miles (22 km) from Auckland. is known for vineyards, food, beaches and beautiful landscape.
 Two weeks on the island passed by way too quickly.

 In 2005 while living in Auckland, we lucked out meeting fellow sailors, Tom and Barb, who lived aboard their boat in the same marina as we lived.
-After experiencing tons of fun with them in Auckland, Fiji, New Caledonia and Australia, we knew our friendship was destined to go beyond our sailing adventures.
+After experiencing tons of fun with them in Auckland, Fiji, New Caledonia and Australia, our friendship was destined to go beyond our sailing adventures.

 After finishing their circumnavigation, they built a beautiful home and guest house in the bush on Waiheke Island.
 What a treat to wake up in their guest house for a few days.